Our Team

 David Smithers

-Caretaker, St. Michaels Farm Preserve
+Farm Preserve Caretaker

 Read more

-David Smither joined D&R Greenway as the caretaker of St. Michaels Farm Preserve in 2022.
+David Smithers joined D&R Greenway as the caretaker of St. Michaels Farm Preserve in 2022.
 Dave maintains the preserve for public enjoyment by making sure trails are clear, building and maintaining structures, and caring for trees.
 Dave has over thirty years’ experience in the automotive industry and is an archery and firearms instructor.

 Read more